 The following is a detailed photo tutorial on how to make this dish.
 Scroll down if you'd prefer to skip right to the recipe!

-- Place your cashews in a food processor bowl along with some non-dairy milk, lemon juice, salt and garlic.
+Place your soaked raw cashews into a food processor bowl, along with your non-dairy milk and garlic.
+Blend them up to create a smooth paste.

-- Repeat the layering arrangement once, then finish with another layer of noodles followed by a final layer of sauce.
+Repeat the layering arrangement, the finish the lasagna with another layer of sauce, a layer of noodles, and a final layer of sauce.

 I serve my lasagna with a sprinkle of homemade vegan Parmesan cheese.

-- Can this lasagna be made gluten-free?
-Yup!
-Just use your favorite vegan and gluten-free lasagna noodles.
+It can!
+Just use your favorite gluten-free lasagna noodles.

 More Vegan Pasta Bakes